Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip.md

 `-gunning` Sets up the weapon for Gunning Mastery `-gunmas` - Adds an attack called "Gunning..."for Gunning Mastery.
 Removes the proficiency bonus from teh attack roll and updates the damage as appropriate
 `-gunstyle` - Adds an attack called "Gunning..."for Gunning Style.

+**Misc**
+`-byrad` - Adds an attack for the Byrothsis Adept Lightweapon `-byran` - Adds an attack for the Byrothsis Ancient Lightweapon

 **Extras**
 `output` returns the JSON code for the attacks so you can modify it and use `!attack import <code>` to add it manually.